 Having a myriad of sewing machine feet is a must for any sewist.
 They can change completely how the sewing goes and are great for specific tasks.
 The good news is you can usually purchase them separately, but it is always good to buy a device that already includes the basic ones.

-A quilting foot sometimes called walking foot, is essential to help you with layers.
+A quilting foot sometimes called a walking foot, is essential to help you with layers.
 The ¼” foot is also handy and it comes with most sewing machines.
 Other feet are the open toe one, darning foot, and the hopping foot.

 Frequently Asked Questions